cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/vms/Vm.rst

    Gets the last time the VM was running some Cloudlet.

-   :return: the last buzy time (in seconds)
+   :return: the last busy time (in seconds)

 getPeVerticalScaling
 ^^^^^^^^^^^^^^^^^^^^